Child Protection and Safeguarding Policy

 • Ensure that the Child Protection Policy is updated and reviewed on an annual basis.

-• Ensure that appropriate safety checks are carried out on staff from other agencies who are present in the classrooms.
+• Ensure that appropriate safety checks are carried out on staff from other agencies who are present in the class.

 Safeguarding children during educational support:

-· children aged between 6-11 (Primary school age) in group tutoring sessions online.
+· Students aged between 5-16 (Reception to Year 11) in group tutoring sessions online.
 We also offer mindfulness and yoga practices online, in group settings.

 The risks to children